johnpaulwelsh/hakyll-movie-blog/posts/psych-3-this-is-gus.markdown

 ---
-title: Psych 3: This is Gus
+title: "Psych 3: This is Gus"
 published: 2022-01-03
 ---